Exabyte-io/documentation/docs/data-in-objectstorage/actions/overview.md

 ## Upload

-Conversely, local files can be uploaded to [Dropbox](../dropbox.md) as described [here](upload.md) to make them globally accessible throughout the entire platform.
-This action is not available in the context of simulation files listed under [Job Viewer](../../jobs/ui/files-tab.md).
+Conversely, local files can be uploaded as described [here](upload.md) to make them globally accessible throughout the entire platform.

 ## Create Folder

 We explain how to create new folders for grouping files together [in this page](create-folder.md).

+!!!note "Note: Dropbox-only actions"
-Similarly to the previous "Upload" action, the "Create Folder" action is only available for [Dropbox](../dropbox.md).
+    The above-mentioned "Create Folder" and "Upload" actions are only available for [Dropbox](../dropbox.md), and not for [Job Viewer](../../jobs/ui/files-tab.md).